stacklane/docs/🗄/Article/models/fields.md

 ## Initialization {#options-init}

-To use the first listed value as a default / pre-initialized value for newly created models, simply change `init` to `true`.
+To use the first listed value as a pre-initialized value for newly created models, simply change `init` to `true`.
 Otherwise it will default to null.

 ## Type-Safe Access {#options-type-safe}